CraigNock/NominationStation/README.md

 Built with **TypeScript**, **JavaScript**, and **React**.

-Front end Build is served by a small Express.js server.
+Front End content is served by a small Express.js server.

 ---